cycneuramus/agoreuein/.github/README.md

 ## Note on messages

 The point of this program is not to harass people, but to engage in civil discourse with those who may be victims of state-sponsored disinformation and propaganda.
-As such, I would encourage you to refrain from sending inflammatory or unnecessarily polarazing messages.
+As such, I would encourage you to refrain from sending inflammatory or unnecessarily polarizing messages.

 ## Usage